GlPortal/specification/maps/hub.md

 # Hub
-The hub connects the other maps with each other.
+The hub connects the maps with each other.
+New areas can be unlocked with keys, items and by solving levels/quests.